-Landlords ask us to find reliable tenants for their properties.
-We have to be sure that anyone to whom we let a house will look after it, keep it clean and pay the rent on time and in full.
-Most landlords want their tenant to be in permanent employment, with a good credit record and a responsible outlook.
+Landlords ask us to find reliable Tenants for their properties.
+We must be sure that anyone to whom we let a house will look after it, keep it clean and pay the rent on time and in full.
+Most Landlords want their Tenant to be in permanent employment, with a good credit record and a responsible outlook.

-That really depends on the landlord – and the pet!
+That really depends on the Landlord - and the pet!
 A budgie is less of an issue than a pair of Rottweilers to most landlords.
-Ultimately, it is the landlord's decision whether he will permit pets.
-However, if you were to have a pet in a property without the landlord's permission, you could be in breach of the agreement and have to move out.
-So honesty is the best policy.
+Ultimately, it is the landlord's decision whether they will permit pets.
+However, if you were to have a pet in a property without the landlord's permission, you could be in breach of the agreement and must move out.
+So, honesty is the best policy.

 Very much so.
-The landlord will expect you to leave the property in a similar state to when you moved in - so decorations, cleanliness, the state of fixtures, fittings and furniture – and the garden - will all be checked.
+The Landlord will expect you to leave the property in a similar state to when you moved in - so decorations, cleanliness, the state of fixtures, fittings, furniture and the garden - will all be checked.
 If you do not keep the property clean and in good order, you might have to pay to put it right.

 You must decide how much rent you can afford to pay.
 Don't forget you will have other expenses to pay each month, like Council Tax, gas and electricity, telephone etc., in addition to normal household costs like food, running the car and going out.
 We will help you find the right property in the right location at a rent you wish to pay.
 If we do not currently have the property you are looking for, you can register your details with us and we will continue to property search for you.

-Once your offer has been accepted and you have passed the Credit Checks and the landlord has accepted you as tenant, you will be asked to sign the Tenancy Agreement and pay the first period of rent, plus the security deposit.
-You must make these payments to us before you can have the keys to the property.
-Unfortunately, we cannot accept credit cards or ordinary cheques unless the latter are paid in advance to allow for clearance.
+Once your offer has been accepted and you have passed the Money Laundering and KYC, credit & reference checks and the Landlord has accepted you as a Tenant, you will be asked to sign the Tenancy Agreement and pay the first period of rent, plus the security deposit.
+You must make these payments to us via bank transfer or debit card before you can have the keys to the property.
 You will need to arrange to take over the gas and electricity supplies and notify the Local Authority that you have moved in.

-All deposits on AST tenancy agreements are required by law to be held under the approved (TDS) Tenancy Deposit Scheme, which provided independent settlement of any disputes and ensures that your money is safely held during the tenancy.
-We hold most deposits under the Tenancy Deposit Scheme.
+All deposits on AST tenancy agreements are required by law to be held under the approved (TDS) Tenancy Deposit Scheme, or one of the other Government approved schemes, which provides independent settlement of any disputes and ensures that your money is safely held during the tenancy.
+We hold most deposits under the Tenancy Deposit Scheme (TDS).

 You should complete a Standing Order for you and send it to your Bank for them to set up on your account.
 The rent will be paid on a set day each period - usually the same day you have moved in.
-For example, if you move in on the 25th day of the month, your rent will be due on the 25th day of each month.
+For example, if you move in on the 25th day of the month, your rent will be due on the 25th day of each month depending on the terms of the lease.
 It is your responsibility to ensure there is enough money in your account for the rent to be paid.
 Failure to pay on time could result in further action being taken and loss of your tenancy.

 Rental payments are payable monthly, quarterly, half yearly or annually in advance, depending on the terms of your agreement, whether legally demanded or not.
-You can pay by cheque, in cash or through your bank by standing order or direct debit.
+You can pay through your bank by standing order or direct debit.
 Your first payment would normally be made payable to Godfrey & Barr and will be paid at the time that you sign the agreement along with your agreed deposit and other charges.
-If you wish to move in immediately upon signature, then we will need cleared funds by way of either cash or a Bankers Draft.
-Further payments will normally be paid directly to the Landlords account as detailed above.
-Godfrey & Barr will sometimes collect the rent if a Management service is being provided.
+Further payments will normally be paid directly to the Landlord's account as detailed above.
+Godfrey & Barr will sometimes collect the rent if a management service is being provided.
 You will be advised in this regard.

-From 6 April 1996, the way in which non-resident Landlords are taxed on rental income changed.
+Since April 1996, the way in which non-resident Landlords are taxed on rental income changed.
 These changes present the agent or the Tenant with two alternatives.
 They can either pay the Inland Revenue 25% of the rent, net of expenses.
-There is no negotiation on the flat rate 25% and payments must be made quarterly.
+There is no negotiation on the flat rate of 25% and payments must be made quarterly.
 If at the end of the tax year there has been excess payments, the Landlord can, on submission of detailed paperwork, apply to the Inland Revenue for a rebate or, the agent or the Tenant can pay to the Landlord rental income without deduction of tax.
-The latter should only be done if the Landlord (or his agent) apply for and are granted permission by the Revenue to avoid deductions.
-The above is only applicable to Landlords who are non-resident (normally someone who resides out of the UK for a period in excess of 6 months).
-If you are paying rent to a managing agent, then it is the managing agents responsibility to withhold tax as above or to receive an exemption certificate.
-If however you are paying rent directly to an overseas Landlord and the Landlord cannot provide you with an exemption certificate then you are strongly advised to withhold 25% of the rent and make a return to the Inland Revenue quarterly for this amount.
+The latter should only be done if the Landlord (or their agent) apply for and are granted permission by the Revenue to avoid deductions.
+The above is only applicable to Landlords who are non-resident (normally someone who resides out of the UK for a period more than 6 months).
+If you are paying rent to a managing agent, then it is the managing agent’s responsibility to withhold tax as above or to receive an exemption certificate.
+If, however you are paying rent directly to an overseas Landlord and the Landlord cannot provide you with an exemption certificate then you are strongly advised to withhold 25% of the rent and make a return to the Inland Revenue quarterly for this amount.
 If you do not, you may well be assessed by the Revenue for payment of the same.
-Further details of this Scheme are available from The Centre for Non Resident Landlords, Inland Revenue, St John's House, Merton Road, Bootle, Merseyside, L69 9BB.
-Telephone 0151 472 6208 / 6209.
+Further details of this Scheme are available online from HMRC.

-A deposit is generally equivalent to six weeks rent and is normally held by Godfrey & Barr as Stakeholders between the parties in accordance with the ARLA scheme called the TDS (Tenants Deposit Scheme).
+A deposit is generally equivalent to five or six weeks rent and is normally held by Godfrey & Barr as Stakeholders between the parties in accordance with the law and the TDS (Tenants Deposit Scheme).
 Godfrey & Barr will be entitled to interest on this money unless otherwise agreed.
-In certain circumstances and where the rental falls outside the Housing Act 1988 and provided you are in agreement and current legislation permits, the Landlord can hold the deposit but this should be placed in a separate interest bearing account.
-It could be used to offset any costs such as cleaning, gardening, damage or dilapidation's at the end or during the Tenancy, but should not be converted into rental payments.
-Your deposit should be refunded in full by either the Agent or the Landlord at the end of the Tenancy provided that there are no dilapidation's or breaches of the agreement.
-Any disputes will be arbitrated under the TDS, providing the Agent is holding the deposit under this scheme.
+In certain circumstances and where the rental falls outside the Housing Act 1988 and provided you agree and current legislation permits; the Landlord can hold the deposit, but this should be placed in a separate interest-bearing account.
+It could be used to offset any costs such as cleaning, gardening, damage, or dilapidations at the end or during the Tenancy but should not be converted into rental payments.
+Your deposit should be refunded in full by either the Agent or the Landlord at the end of the Tenancy if there are no dilapidations or breaches of the agreement.
+Any disputes for AST's will be arbitrated under the TDS, or other such Government approved scheme.
 Full details of the scheme are available upon request.

 Before you move in, your Landlord or an inventory service prepares an inventory, listing comprehensive details of the contents and conditions of the property.
 On the day you move in or at some other agreed time, you may be met on the premises to check through the inventory.
 You will then be asked to sign a declaration confirming the details of contents and condition are correct.
-The cost of preparation of the inventory is normally paid by the Landlord and the check-in and checkout costs by the Tenant.
+The cost of preparation of the inventory and the check-out is normally paid by the Landlord.
 If you do not sign and return the inventory to the agent within seven days, it will be deemed that you have accepted it as written.
-Godfrey & Barr use an associated company to provide this service.
+Godfrey & Barr use an outside company to provide this service.

-As stated above, once you have chosen your property and the terms of the Tenancy have been agreed, Godfrey & Barr draw up the relevant documents for signature.
-At this time Godfrey & Barr ask you to pay your first rental payment, half the cost of drawing up the Tenancy agreement, your deposit and the reference charge approx.
+As stated above, once you have chosen your property and the terms of the Tenancy have been agreed, Godfrey & Barr will start to draw up the relevant documents and carry out references and other checks too.
+At this time Godfrey & Barr ask you to pay your deposit to secure the property.
+This is usually one week's rent.

 You must inform the local authority of your moving-in date.
 The council will then send you a registration form.
 It is vital that you complete and return this form.
 It is a criminal offence not to pay Council Tax.